majek/idea/site/033-bpf/main.md

         ret #0

-This kind of rules are very useful, they allow us to pinpoint the malicious traffic and drop it before it affects the application.
-Just in last couple of weeks we dropped 870213889941 packets with BPF rules.
+These kind of rules are very useful, they allow us to pinpoint the malicious traffic and drop it before it affects the application.
+Just in the last couple of weeks we dropped 870,213,889,941 packets with BPF rules.
 We often see 41 billion packes dropped due to a single well placed rule througout a night.